amzn/amazon-payments-magento-2-plugin/README.md

 You can find a list of modules in the require section of the `composer.json` file located in the same directory as this `README.md` file.

+## Prerequisite for installation

+Before installing Amazon Pay, please remove any previously installed versions.
+This includes all directories and their files from the following paths:

+* `app/code/Amazon/PayV2`
+* `vendor/amzn/amazon-pay-and-login-with-amazon-core-module`
+* `vendor/amzn/amazon-pay-module`
+* `vendor/amzn/login-with-amazon-module`

+If you are using composer to install Amazon Pay, it will remove the files in `vendor` for you, but you will need to manually clean `app/code/Amazon` if present.

+## Installation

+The extension is available via composer in Packagist or Magento Marketplace as `amzn/amazon-pay-magento-2-module`.

 ## Extension Points

 Amazon Pay does not provide any specific extension points.